trueos/trueos-docs/trueos-handbook/luminaplugins.rst

    : Task Manager (No Groups)

 Ensures that every window gets its own button on the panel.
-This plugin , seen in :numref:`Figure %s <luminapanelplugin10>`, will use a large amount of space on the panel, as every window will need to display a part of its title.
-This plugin is added to the default panel for
+This plugin, seen in :numref:`Figure %s <luminapanelplugin10>`, uses a large amount of space on the panel, as every window displays part of its title.
+This plugin is added to the default panel for |lumina|.
-|lumina|.

 .. _Task Manager Plugin: